adkatrit/dna/README.md

 dna
 ===

-My DNA as exported from 23andMe.com
+My DNA as exported from 23andMe.com.

+just wanted to open source myself.